 Though much good was effected by this act, much remained to be done.
 The division of the Province into districts, owing to their great size, was inconvenient.
 Townships and villages within districts were for all purposes parts of such districts, instead of having distinct municipal organizations.
-Districts had nothing in common with cities and towns, and the cities and towns had nothing in common among themselves.
+Districts had nothing in common with cities and towns, and the cities had nothing in common with cities and towns, and the cities and towns had nothing in common among themselves.
 No provision was made for the advancement of municipalities in the scale of municipal government.
 The materials, as in England before 1835, were at hand, and required only some master measure to reduce them to order-to create a system.
 So things remained until 1849.
 In this year, much was done that the experience of former years proved to be necessary.
-The division of the Province into districts was abolished. sary.
 The division of the Province into districts was abolished.
 Counties or lesser divisions were substituted.
 Townships and villages were incorporated.
 One general law was made for cities, towns, and incorporated villages, and all special acts of incorporation were repealed.
-These provisions were from year to year amended, until 1858, when all the amendments were consolidated, and one general and comprehensive measure enacted.
+These provisions were from year to year amended, until 1858, when all the amendments were consolidated, and one general and comprehensive were consolidated, and one general and comprehensive measure enacted.